Quantitative-Conservation-Lab/Warlick_etal_2023_ESR/README.md

 #### [Results](./results)

 Contains raw and processed results.
+Processed results include results for models and population projections run with and without environmental covariates.

-#### Required Packages and Versions Used
+### Required Packages and Versions Used

 Hmisc_4.5-0
 ggstance_0.3.5